WEC-Sim/WEC-Sim/_sources/code_structure.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The PTOs library is used to simulate linear PTO systems and to restrict relative motion between multiple bodies or between one body and the seabed.
 The PTO blocks can simulate simple PTO systems by applying a linear stiffness and damping to the connection.
-Similar to the Constraints blocks, the PTO blocks have a base (B) and a follower (F).
+Similar to the Constraint blocks, the PTO blocks have a base (B) and a follower (F).
 Users must name each PTO block ``pto(i)`` (where i=1,2,...) and then define their properties in the input file.

 The ``Translational PTO`` and ``Rotational PTO`` are identical to the ``Translational`` and ``Rotational`` constraints, but they allow for the application of linear damping and stiffness forces.